Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +550

-- In terms of its odds to win the national championship (+550), Creighton is sixth-best in college basketball.
-It is way below that, 13th-best, according to computer rankings.
+- Creighton is sixth-best in college basketball in terms of its odds to win the national championship (+550), much higher than its computer rankings (13th-best).

 - Oddsmakers have moved the Bluejays' national championship odds up from +2500 at the start of the season to +550.
 Among all teams in the country, that is the 72nd-biggest change.

+- The implied probability of Creighton winning the national championship, based on its +550 moneyline odds, is 15.4%.

+- The Aztecs were +6000 to win the national championship at the beginning of the season, and have now improved to +900, which is the 57th-biggest change in the country.

-- Based on its moneyline odds, Creighton has a 15.4% chance of winning the national championship.
+- With odds of +900, San Diego State has been given a 10% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.